transdigiware/blockchain/howto/ibp-v2-apis.md

   You need to save the `"enrollid"` and `"enrollsecret"` from the command above for when you create your configuration file.
   {: important}

   You can register an identity only once.
-If you experience a problem, try a command with a new user name and password.
+If you experience a problem, try a command with a new username and password.
 As a security measure, use each identity, and the accompanying enrollID and secret, to deploy only one peer.
-While you can use one **admin** identity for several components (this is our recommended deployment strategy), do not reuse peer IDs and passwords.
+While you can use one **admin** identity for several components (this is the recommended deployment strategy), do not reuse peer IDs and passwords.

   When the command completes successfully, you should see information that is similar to the following example: